 Simpson Elementary School

-The Wesleyan School, located on an 85-acre campus, is a K-12 Christian college preparatory school with 1,182 students.
-Of the 146 faculty members, 68 percent have advanced degrees.
+The Wesleyan School, located on an 85-acre campus, is a kindergarten through 12th grade Christian college preparatory school with 1,182 students.
+Of the 146 faculty members, 68% have advanced degrees.
 The high school has 498 students, and is a member of the Georgia High School Association, competing in the AA classification.
 Student-teacher ratios are between 7:1 and 9:1.

 Cornerstone Christian School